espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Forceful Hand.md

 **Heightened (9th)** The hand has AC 35 and 90 Hit Points, and it is Large.
 When you Cast this Spell, you can choose to replace the hand's Manipulate or Attack option with Crush, Grasp, Punch, or Swat.

 *   **Crush** If the hand doesn't have a target grabbed, it Flies to an enemy of your choice within range and attempts to Strike that enemy with deadly crushing force.
 The hand's Strikes are melee spell attacks that deal 6d8 force damage.
 The hand's Strikes don't take or contribute to your multiple attack penalty.
 On a successful Strike, the target is grabbed by the hand until the end of your next turn, unless the hand moves or the target successfully Escapes against your spell DC.
-However, if the hand has a target grabbed when it uses Crush, it instead [[Constrict|Constricts]] the target, dealing 6d8 force damage with a basic Fortitude save.
+However, if the hand has a target grabbed when it uses Crush, it instead [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Constrict|Constricts]] the target, dealing 6d8 force damage with a basic Fortitude save.